The findings of one of the biggest surveys of East Yorkshire hospital staff in recent years have been published today.

 Over 3,500 members of staff completed the survey, representing 44% of the entire workforce and the highest response rate seen in the Trust in the past ten years.
 The findings have been published today alongside those of every other NHS organisation across the country by NHS England.

-Simon Nearney Director of Workforce for Hull and East Yorkshire Hospitals NHS Trust says:
+Simon Nearney Director of Workforce for Hull University Teaching Hospitals NHS Trust says:

 “We have carried out a lot of work in the past two years to try and better understand our workforce, to improve the culture and staff experience, and generally make our Trust a better place to work.